seraphim2022/MAS_learn_together/README.md

 step 3 open the Game directory

+step 4 open Submods directory

-step 4 drag and drop the Submods folder into the game directory
+step 4 drag and drop the Learn together folder into the Submods directory

 Done!

-!
-Do NOT drop the submods folder into the existing submods folder